wswslzp/PDLibAutoConfig/readme.md

   --no-output           Don't output json file.
 ```

-Several options are necessary. `--ip IP` designates the IP name, and `--dir DIR` points to the IP directory where timing and physical libs reside.
+`-l` or `--libs` option designates the IP library name and directory.
+It can be used for multiple times to designate multiple IPs.
+These IP library directory should have both timing and physical libraries.
+This option is required.

 `--sdc` input the design constraint.
 For multiple mode, the format it accepts is as `MODE1:SDC1;MODE2:SDC2`.
 For example, you have two different modes and corresponding constraints:
 * `func` mode, at `~/home/Data1/hello/world/func.sdc`,
 * `test` mode, at `~/home/Data1/hello/world/test.sdc`

 then you should pass the option `func:~/home/Data1/hello/world/func.sdc;test:~/home/Data1/hello/world/test.sdc` to `--sdc` option.
 Note that the constraint file must end with `.sdc` extension.

+Alternatively, option `--cons` is available too to designate the mode and the SDC files.
+It can be used for multiple times to designate multiple constraints.

 `--pdk` input the design PDK path where the RC corner file `qrcTechFile` resides.
 Script will detect the corner according to the path name.